 The researchers initially gathered a group of 7,625 patients over the age of 65 that had no history of a stroke in their lifetime.
 Each was put into one of three categories based upon the amount of olive oil present in their diet.
 After five years of research, only 148 of the patients had a stroke occurrence—and those that used olive oil frequently in their diet had a 41 percent reduced risk of falling into the stroke group.
 These results were found to be consistent even after observing other factors such as weight, overall health, and physical activity.

-Italian researchers from the University of Florence have found that extra virgin olive oil can delay, or in some cases even prevent, the development of Alzheimer's disease.
+Italian researchers from the University of Florence have studied extra virgin olive oil and the development of Alzheimer’s disease.
 Olive oil contains a compound known as oleuropein aglycone, which has been known to improve cognitive performance.
 In observing lab mice, researchers found that those that consumed high amounts of oleuropein aglycone performed better in memory tests.

-It’s been proven that olive oil has a wealth of health benefits for our body, but how does it weigh on our mental health?
-This is exactly what Spanish researchers from the University of Navarra and Las Palmas de Fran Canaria set out to find.
-They drafted a total of 12,059 volunteers that participated in a six-year study that directly observed the effects that olive oil had on mental health.
+Spanish researchers from the University of Navarra and Las Palmas de Fran Canaria drafted a total of 12,059 volunteers that participated in a six-year study that directly observed the effects that olive oil had on mental health.

 By the end of the study, they found that those that had a high amount of trans fats in their diet had a 48 percent increase in risk of depression compared to the volunteers that had a more healthy diet.
-It was also discovered that those that consumed high amounts of monounsaturated fats, such as those found in olive oil, had a significantly less risk of suffering from depression.
+It was also discovered that those that consumed high amounts of monounsaturated fats, such as those found in olive oil, had less risk of poor mental health.

 If you’re searching for a quick way to get super soft skin, consider an olive oil bath.
 Simply add a few tablespoons of oil to hot water and soak.
-The rich concentration of vitamin E will act as a nourishing moisturizer, and when you step out of the tub, you’ll feel like a new person.
+The rich concentration of vitamin E will act as a nourishing moisturizer.

 Alternatively, if there is no time for soaking, you can use olive oil as a lotion.
 After hopping out of the shower, apply to skin and massage in—use it every day for a week and you’ll notice the results.